 We recommend that students speak with a financial aid officer if they have any questions on this topic prior to making their housing and meal plan selections.

 Student’s individual expenses for books, travel, and other personal expenses vary.
 In our academic year budget we use average figures to reflect the cost students and families can expect to incur.
 Many students will subsidize these expenses from summer and academic year earnings, savings, parental assistance, and other financing options.

 Financial aid generally can be used to help cover the expenses of a study abroad program that grants academic credit during the Fall or Spring semesters.
-As part of the application process for studying abroad, the Office for Global Programs (OGP) requires students to meet with a financial aid officer to discuss the impact on the financial aid award.
-Please bring in the OGP form to meet with an officer during any of our walk-in hours.
+As part of the application process for studying abroad, the Center for Undergraduate Global Engagement (UGE) suggests that students speak with a financial aid officer to discuss the impact on the financial aid award.

 The cost of a computer is not part of the student budget.
 Student loans are available to cover a computer that is purchased during the academic year.
 If you are interested in borrowing a loan to cover the cost of a computer please contact us at firstname.lastname@example.org.

 If you have an outside scholarship that exceeds the amount of your Student Contribution (SC) and Work Expectation, the cost of the computer may be able to be covered by the scholarship.

 Whether borrowing a loan or receiving an outside scholarship to cover the cost, you will be asked to provide a receipt of the purchase.